-In 2000, Southcentral Foundation became the first major health care provider in Alaska — and one of the first in the nation — to offer same-day access to quality medical care for any reason in most departments.
+In 2000, Southcentral Foundation became the first major health care provider in Alaska — and one of the first in the nation — to offer same-day access to quality medical care in most departments.

-Your primary care provider and their team includes one or two medical assistants, a full-time RN case manager who focuses on care coordination, and a case management support who provides case management support.
-Additionally, new members can be added or subtracted to your team as your health care needs change.
+Your primary care provider and their team includes a medical assistant, a full-time RN case manager who focuses on care coordination, and a case management support who will schedule your appointments.
+Additionally, new members can be added to or subtracted from your team as your health care needs change.
 For example, your RN case manager can refer you to a pharmacist, nurse midwife, chiropractor, and other specialists.